French Apple Tart or Tarte aux Pommes

 - Then process in long pulses, 10 seconds each, until the dough forms clumps and the sound of the food processor changes.
 Remove dough to a work surface.

-- Shape the dough into a disk, then roll out between two sheets of parchment. turning it over frequently to make sure the parchment doesn't wrinkle.
+- Shape the dough into a disk, then roll it out between two sheets of parchment. turning it over frequently to make sure the parchment doesn't wrinkle.
 Roll to a diameter 3 inches wider than the tart pan.

 - Move the dough, still between parchment, onto a baking sheet and chill for an hour.